Prioritise the Best Variation: Priority GV

-While our configuration reduction is based on the standard evaluation for GV, the increased expressiveness of PGV allows us to simplify the relation on two counts. \begin{enumerate}[label=(\alph*)] \item \emph{We decompose the $\tm{\fork}$ construct}.
+While our configuration reduction is based on the standard evaluation for GV, the increased expressiveness of PGV allows us to simplify the relation on two counts. \begin{enumerate}[label=(\roman*)] \item \emph{We decompose the $\tm{\fork}$ construct}.
 In GV, $\tm{\fork}$ creates a new channel, spawns a child thread, and, when the child thread finishes, it closes the channel to its parent.
 In PGV, these are three separate operations: $\tm{\new}$, $\tm{\spawn}$, and $\tm{\close}$.
 We no longer require that every child thread finishes by returning a terminated channel.
 Consequently, we also simplify the evaluation of the $\tm{\link}$ construct.

 Intuitively, evaluating $\tm{\link}$ causes a substitution: if we have a channel bound as $\tm{\res{x}{y}{}}$, then $\tm{\link\;\pair{w}{x}}$ replaces all occurrences of $\tm{y}$ by $\tm{w}$.
-However, in GV, $\tm{\link}$ is required to return a terminated channel, which means that the semantics for $\tm{link}$ must \emph{create} a fresh channel of type $\ty{\tyends}/\ty{\tyendr}$.
-The endpoint of type $\ty{\tyends}$ is returned by the $\tm{link}$ construct, and a $\tm{\wait}$ on the other endpoint guards the \emph{actual} substitution.
+However, in GV, $\tm{\link}$ is required to return a terminated channel, which means that the semantics for $\tm{link}$ must {create} a fresh channel of type $\ty{\tyends}/\ty{\tyendr}$.
+The endpoint of type $\ty{\tyends}$ is returned by the $\tm{link}$ construct, and a $\tm{\wait}$ on the other endpoint guards the {actual} substitution.
 In PGV, evaluating $\tm{\link}$ simply causes a substitution. \item \emph{Our structural congruence is type preserving}.
 Consequently, we can embed it directly into the reduction relation.
-In GV, this is not the case, and subject reduction relies on proving that if $\equiv\cred$ ends up in an ill-typed configuration, we can rewrite it to a well-typed configuration using $\equiv$. \end{enumerate}
+In GV, this is not the case, and subject reduction relies on proving that if the result of rewriting via $\equiv$ followed by reducing via $\cred$ is an ill-typed configuration, we can rewrite it to a well-typed configuration via $\equiv$. \end{enumerate}